-The general aim of the project is to generate baseline information about the genetic variation and structure of the Venezuelan Andean Bear populations to be used in the development of a conservation strategy for the species and its remaining habitat.
+The general aim of the project (2005-2006) was to generate baseline information about the genetic variation and structure of the Venezuelan Andean Bear populations to be used in the development of a conservation strategy for the species and its remaining habitat.
 To achieve such final goal the project has several objectives:

 - Determine spatial genetic patterns within and among populations (genetic variability and discontinuities);

 - Establish the number and distribution of distinct populations (ESU’s);